msfjarvis/compose-lobsters/README.md

 Unofficial Android app for read-only access to [lobste.rs](https://lobste.rs), built with [Jetpack Compose](https://developer.android.com/jetpack/compose).

+> [!WARNING]
+> This app uses a JSON API that Lobsters does not expose by choice and [the maintainer has no interest in having](https://github.com/lobsters/lobsters/issues/1663#issuecomment-3074472781), so it may break in any manner at any point in time.
+File an issue [here](https://github.com/msfjarvis/compose-lobsters/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) if you come across any bugs, do not bother the upstream developers about a feature they don't support.

 <a href="https://play.google.com/store/apps/details?id=dev.msfjarvis.claw.android">
   <img src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png"
        alt="Get it on Google Play"